Blog Category: Duck Foot Paddle Tines

 Read More

-combine header with Duck Foot paddle tines
+several combines on field using Duck Foot paddle tines

 Why can’t I just use a couple Duck Foot Paddles?